 Arthritis means inflammation of one or more joints in the body.
 A joint is an area where two or more bones make contact and move against each other.
 The underlying cause varies with specific types of arthritis.
 There are over 100 forms of arthritis with the two most common being osteoarthritis and rheumatoid arthritis.
 Osteoarthritis, also known as degenerative joint disease, is caused in part by degeneration of parts of the joint such as cartilage and increases with age.
 The increasing wear and breakdown on parts of the affected joint can result in reactive inflammation.
-Rheumatoid arthritis (RA), on the other hand, is an autoimmune disease where the body’s own defenses attack the normal joint lining.
-In this type of arthritis, the inflammation of the lining of the joint develops first and over time damages the component parts of the joint.
-Other relatively common causes of arthritis include trauma, abnormal limb alignment, infections, autoimmune conditions other than rheumatoid arthritis and abnormal deposits in the joints, such as in gout.
+Rheumatoid arthritis (RA), on the other hand, is an autoimmune disease where the body's own defenses attack the normal joint lining.
+In this type of arthritis, inflammation in the joint lining and within the bones leads to joint damage, especially to the cartilage.
+Other relatively common causes of arthritis include injuries, abnormal limb alignment, infections, autoimmune conditions other than rheumatoid arthritis and abnormal deposits in the joints, such as in gout.

 Symptoms of arthritis include: